-- No

-- 2. What type of tribal housing do you live in?

-- ♦ Apartment

-- ♦ Duplex

-- ♦ House

-- ♦ Other (please specify):

-- 3. About how many years have you been a resident?

-- ♦ 6 months or less

-- ♦ 6 months 1 year

-- ♦ 1-2 years

-- ♦ 3-5 years

-- ♦ 6-9 years

-- \diamond 10 or more years

-4. Do you smoke commercial tobacco inside your home?
+1. Do yo ♦ ou currently live in tribal housing?
+Yes No ♦ t type of tribal housing do you live in?
+Apartment Duplex House Other (please specify): ♦ ♦ ♦ ♦ t how many years have you been a resident?
+6 months or less 6 months - 1 year 1-2 years 3-5 years 6-9 years 10 or more years 4.
+Do yo ou smoke commercial tobacco inside your home?
+Yes No

-5. Do you allow others to smoke commercial tobacco in your home?

-6. Do you feel residents should be allowed to smoke commercial tobacco within their unit?

-7. Do any of your neighbors smoke within their housing unit indoor or outdoor?

-8. In the past year, how often has tobacco smoke entered your home from somewhere else in or around your home or building?

-- ♦ Constantly, 4 or more times a week

-- ♦ Frequently, 1-3 times a week

-- Sometimes, 1-2 times a month
+5. Do you allow others to smoke commercial tobacco in your home? ♦ Yes ♦ No 6.
+Do you feel residents should be allowed to smoke commercial tobacco within their unit?
+Ves No 7.
+Do any of your neighbors smoke within their housing unit indoor or outdoor?VesNo 8.
+In the past year, how often has tobacco smoke entered your home from somewhere else in or around your home or building?
+Constantly, 4 or more times a week Frequently, 1-3 times a week Sometimes, 1-2 times a month Never 9.
+Does tobacco smoke entering your home from neighbors or other sources bother you?
+Ves No I don't care either way 10.
+Are you concerned about secondhand smoke entering your home?

-- ♦ Never

-9. Does tobacco smoke entering your home from neighbors or other sources bother you?

-- ♦ Yes

-- ♦ No

-- $\diamond \quad {\sf I} \text{ don't care either way} \\$

-10. Are you concerned about secondhand smoke entering your home?

-- ♦ Yes

-- ♦ No

-- ♦ I don't know

 11. Would you prefer to live in a home or building that is completely smoke-free, including units, balconies/patios, and 25 feet around the building?

-- ♦ Yes

-- ♦ No

-- $\diamond \quad {\sf I} \text{ don't care either way} \\$

-- 12. Which smoking policy would you prefer?

-- Smoking outside the home on the porch

-- ♦ A designated smoking area

-- ♦ I do not want a tribal housing smoke free policy

-13. In your opinion, how important is it for the Tribe to establish tobacco-free tribal housing and grounds?
+12. Which smoking policy would you prefer?
+Smoking outside the home on the porch A designated smoking area I do not want a tribal housing smoke free policy 13.
+In your opinion, how important is it for the Tribe to establish tobacco-free tribal housing and grounds?

-- ♦ Very important

-- ♦ Somewhat important

-- ♦ Not very important

-- ♦ Not important at all

-14. To what degree would you support the Tribe in establishing a smoke-free tribal housing policy?
-(Smokers would be allowed to live in the building, but there will be no smoking in Tribal Housing)
+Very important Somewhat important Not very important Not important at all 14.
+To what degree would you support the Tribe in establishing a smoke-free tribal housing policy?
+(Smokers would be allowed to live in the building, but there will be no smoking in Tribal Housing) Very supportive Somewhat supportive Not very supportive Not supportive at all 15.
+What is your age group?

-- ♦ Very supportive

-- ♦ Somewhat supportive

-- ♦ Not very supportive

-- ♦ Not supportive at all

-15. What is your age group?

-- ♦ 12-17 years old

-- ♦ 18-24 years old

-- ♦ 25-34 years old

-- ♦ 15-44 years old

-- ♦ 45-54 years old

-- \diamond 55-64 years old

-- \diamond 65-74 years old

-- ♦ 75 years or older

 16. How many people currently live in your household?

-- ♦ 1

-- ♦ 2

-- \diamond 3

-- ♦ 4♦ 5

-- V D A Car

-- ♦ 6 or more

-17. How many children under the age of 18 live in the household?
+17. How many children under the age of 18 live in the household? \(\rightarrow 0 \\ \rightarrow 1 \\ \rightarrow 2 \\ \rightarrow 3 \\ \rightarrow 4 \\ \rightarrow 5 \\ \rightarrow 6 or more

-- ◊ 0◊ 1

-- ♦ 2

-- ♦ 3

-- ♦ 4

-- ♦ 5

-- ♦ 6 or more

-Appendix 1.3 Sample Policy
+Sample Policy